Compilation Flow

 result = compile_agent(agent)

-# result.validation_result.errors contains "version required"Static Analysis Example
+# result.validation_result.errors contains "version required"Review Gates Example

 # Valid structure, but logical error